-A five-member MPC takes decisions on the application of the Bank's monetary policy instruments.
+A five-member MPC takes decisions on the application of the Central Bank's monetary policy instruments.
 These monetary policy instruments are its interest rates, transactions with credit institutions other than loans of last resort, decisions on reserve requirements, and foreign exchange market transactions aimed at affecting the exchange rate of the króna.
-The MPC has adopted rules of procedure that have been approved by the Bank's Supervisory Board.
+The MPC has adopted rules of procedure that have been approved by the Central Bank's Supervisory Board.
 The appointment of the MPC is provided for in the Act on the Central Bank of Iceland.
-The Governor is the chair of the MPC, which also includes the Deputy Governor, a senior Central Bank executive in the field of monetary policy formation, and two other economic and monetary experts appointed by the Minister of Finance and Economic Affairs.
+The Governor is the chair of the MPC, which also includes the Deputy Governor of Monetary Policy, the Deputy Governor of Financial Stability, and two outside experts in the fields of economy and monetary policy who are appointed by the Minister.